 Keep an eye out for rookie mistakes like crappy lighting, overly edited/cheesily edited photos, photos that fail to show off the product or brand appropriately, and poorly composed images.
 Finally, before you sign on the dotted line, talk with the photographer about what vision they have in mind for the photos.
 Make sure that they’ve heard you, understand your branding, and have a clear idea of what you need.

 To top it off, could you share what you offer and how you can help entrepreneurs take their businesses to the next level? 🙂

-Amy is a brand and product photographer helping creative entrepreneurs all around the world up their photo game and take their business (and sales) to the next level.
-She creates beautiful, on-brand photo collections for her clients, as well as educates and empowers creative entrepreneurs to take their own awesome brand photos through her blog and e-courses.
+Amy is a brand and product photographer that helps creative entrepreneurs take their business (and sales) to the next level.
+She creates beautiful, on-brand photo collections for her clients, and teaches them how to take their own awesome brand photos through her blog and e-courses.
 Originally from Nova Scotia, Amy now lives in Toronto, Ontario, Canada, with her husband, two dogs, and (soon-to-be) first baby.